MatiasBjorling/ZDM-Device-Mapper/README.md

     * Disabled WB journal path by default.
     * Expanded de-dupe to include any 4k aligned bio.
     * Updated to 4.6 kerenl.

+  - ZDM #119
+    * Updated to 4.8 kerenl.
+    * Numerous bug fixes and stability enhancements.